3D lane markings for road safety

 Trial evaluation – Measure potential traffic calming effect

-Vehicle speed will be measured at three different locations - on the approach to the markings, immediately downstream of the markings, and in the mid-block of the 40km/h speed segment.
+During portions of the trial period vehicle speed will be measured at different locations - on the approach to the markings, immediately downstream of the markings, and in the mid-block of the 40km/h speed segment.